-In 2011, George accepted a position as General Counsel to a mid-size commercial real estate development and management company.
-In that capacity, George negotiated and drafted over a hundred commercial leases, amendments, and assignments with the range of tenants from national companies, to individuals starting their first business.
-He also administered a $250M commercial real estate portfolio and served as GC/CFO.
+In 2011, George accepted a position as General Counsel to a commercial real estate development and management company.
+In that capacity, George negotiated and drafted commercial leases, amendments, and assignments with the range of tenants from national companies, to individuals starting their first business.

-George has been named a Rising Star by Superlawyers in 2016 and again in 2017, been featured on Chicago’s NBC Channel 5 discussing the legal implication of real estate matters, taught several collegiate courses, serves on the DePaul University College of Law Dean’s Advisory Council, the School Board of Koraes Elementary School, and on the boards of other philanthropic organizations.
+George has been named a Rising Star by Superlawyers in 2016, 2017, 2018, and 2019 and Outstanding Young Alumnus by the DePaul University College of Law.
+He has been featured on Chicago’s NBC Channel 5 discussing the legal implication of real estate matters, taught several collegiate courses, serves on the DePaul University College of Law Dean’s Advisory Council, the Koraes Elementary School Board, the DePaul University College of Law Alumni Engagement Board and on the boards of other philanthropic organizations.

 Catherine graduated cum laude from DePaul University College of Law in the spring of 2016.
 While in law school, Catherine was a member of the Appellate Moot Court Society and, in her second year as a member was appointed to the Moot Court Board as Vice President of Cultural Heritage.
 In addition to serving on the Moot Court Society Board, Catherine also served on the Board of the 2016 National Cultural Heritage Moot Court Competition as the Competition President.
 Catherine has remained involved with DePaul’s Appellate Moot Court Society after graduation by serving as a coach for the 2016-2017 competition season.